ucuapps/modelicagym/docs/fmu_integration_tutorial.md

     ...
 ```

-*Note*: in the `examples/cart_pole_env.py` environment class was inherited from ``ModelicaCSEnv`` class
+*Note*: in the `examples/cart_pole_env.py` environment class was inherited from from both ``JModCSEnv``
+and ``CartPoleEnv`` classes to avoid code duplication, during toolbox testing.
+All abstract logic of a cart-pole system was extracted into ``CartPoleEnv``.
+To test the toolbox capability to work with FMU's exported in different tools (Dymola, Modelica),
-for code reduction, during toolbox testing purposes.
-I.e. to test toolbox we used 2 FMU's compiled from the same model description, but
+we used 2 FMU's compiled from the same model specification.
- in different tools: Dymola and Jmodelica.
-As most logic was the same, such a workaround was used.

- As having 2 FMU's of the some model exported from different tools is not an expected use cases,
- please, use inheritance hierarchy advised above.
+In this case, two environment classes should be written, but code extraction allowed to write common logic just once.

 ### Constructor and configuration
 Next, you should define class constructor.
 It is advised to use all model parameters as class attributes,